beccadax/WebResponder/WebResponderCore/README.md

 * `HTTPBodyType`: Contains the contents of a request's or response's body.
 Each `HTTPBodyType` can be read only once, and can be read lazily.
-* `WebResponderType`: The fundamental type for a responder, an object that participates in the handling of requests.
+* `WebResponderType`: The fundamental type for a responder, an object that participates in the handling of requests. `WebResponderType` is based on two other protocols: `WebResponderChainable` and `WebResponderRespondable`.
 * `WebRequestable`, `WebMiddlewareType`, and `WebResponderChain`: Types for forming chains of middleware providing services to a final responder.
 * `SimpleHTTPRequest`, `SimpleHTTPResponse`, `SimpleWebResponder`, and